sanghosuh/concreteness_fading/README.md

 ```

 ## FAQ
-1. I added a paper in the spreadsheet, but I don't see it on the web app.
-Why can't I see it?
+1. <i>"I added a paper in the spreadsheet, but I don't see it on the web app.
+Why can't I see it?"</i>
 - Please check if you specified `ID` in the spreadsheet.
 The `ID` property functions as a key.
 If it was not specified in the spreadsheet, it will not be displayed in the web app.

 ## Questions